Category: Works

 • Spoor

-Early prototypes and tests setups in latent embedding mimickry and establishing a control level baseline in latent space have led to Spoor, both name of a loosely coupled set of Latent Jamming techniques and two releases:
+Early prototypes and setups in latent embedding mimickry and establishing a control level baseline in latent space have led to Spoor, both name of a loosely coupled set of Latent Jamming techniques and two releases:

 MARTSM/\N – Spoor Widen [datamarts/1KOMMA9]: Nina